 While living in Mill Hill Cooke may have overstretched his resources.
 Although the work he completed was impressive there is not a lot of it at this stage.
 We know that he would go on to produce an atlas (1802, see below) and a work on geography (his Synopsis, 1812); perhaps he was already preparing plates for these two projects, but be that as it may, we learn from the London Gazette of August 5th 1797 that John Cooke, late of Mill-hill and Hendon, Engraver is in Fleet Prison for bankruptcy and serving the Third Notice of debt (Fig.3.).
 This would not be his last sojourn in jail.

 Fig. 3.
 Excerpt from London Gazette of August 1797.
 See Third Notice section.

-Non-map material by Cooke is scarce.
-We have charts of knots already mentioned and the British Museum has a view of St Saviour's Church in Southwark.
+Non-map material by Cooke during this period is scarce: we have various illustrations of aspects of shipmaking already mentioned and the British Museum has a view of St Saviour's Church in Southwark.
 The illustration of the church itself is signed J Morton del. / W Hawkins Sc.
 However, under the picture is a ground plan of the church and this is signed J Cooke Sc.
 Mill Hill.
 The two drawings show St Saviour's after being repaired and beautified and the opening is dated 11th day of May, 1800 (Fig.4.).

 Fig.4.
 Plan of St Saviours after refurbishment, 1800.